cchin1/d-liri-node-app/README.md

 https://candicechin.com

 ## Technologies Used
-node.JS, Bands in Town Artist Events API, Spotify API, IMDB API, Axios, Moment, and DotEnv
+JavaScript, node.JS, NPM packages, Bands in Town Artist Events API, Spotify API, IMDB API, Axios, Moment, and DotEnv

 ## Problem that LIRI Bot is Trying to Solve
 LIRI Bot enables a user to use the command line to retrieve Bands in Town events, Spotiy, and Movie info in an organized and easy-to-read format.
 LIRI is like iPhone's SIRI, however while SIRI is a